37 Different Types of Wasps in Georgia

 The Mutillid Wasp, also known as the velvet ant, is a species of wasp that can be found in Georgia.

-These wasps are very small and usually black in color, with some varieties featuring a bright red or yellow band across their backs.
+These wasps are very small and usually black, with some varieties featuring a bright red or yellow band across their backs.

 They have long antennae and slender bodies, making them easily identifiable.